yitaozh/yitaozh.github.io/source/_posts/410-Split-Array-Largest-Sum.md

 ## Hints/Notes

 * Read the problem: A subarray is a **contiguous** part of the array.
-* Use binary search and helper function
+* Use binary search and helper function to find the left boundary

 ## Solution